I Married a Strange Person!: Plot

-Grant later readies for an appearance on the Jackie Jason Show, sharing a dressing room with a once legendary yet now washed-up comic named Solly Jim; Grant confides to Solly that his wife Keri may leave him due to his bizarre condition and the commotion it has caused.
+Grant later readies for an appearance on the Jackie Jason Show, sharing a dressing room with a once legendary yet now washed-up comic named Solly Jim; Grant confides to Solly that Keri may leave him due to his bizarre condition and the commotion it has caused.
 Solly goes on first but does quite badly with his act; it is then shown that a boil-like bump on the back of Grant's neck is the source of his chaotic abilities.
 After saving Solly's act the comedian gives Grant his business card and address, offering his future services in gratitude for his aid, though as Grant walks onto the set an attendant covers his boil with a bandage which prevents his powers from being used.
 After struggling for a time, the bandage falls off causing an immense amount of power to manifest from Grant which partially destroys the studio.
-This event both boosts the Jackie Jason Show's ratings greatly as well as catching the attention of Smilecorp and its leader Larson P. Giles.
-Larson commands his Col. Ferguson to bring Grant Boyer back to him alive, much to the Colonel's detriment.
+This event both boosts the Jackie Jason Show's ratings greatly as well as catching the attention of Smilecorp and Larson P. Giles.
+Larson commands Col. Ferguson to bring Grant Boyer back to him alive, much to the Colonel's detriment.

-Back at home Grant's wife Keri has shut herself away from him to think her life through; it is at this moment that Col. Fergsuon arrives with Smilecorp tanks and infantry to capture him.
-Meanwhile, Larson has deduced through observation and x-rays of Grant that a strange beam of light- reflected by the bent satellite dish on top of his house and various other objects on his property- had created the boil on the back of his neck when the two birds struck it at the start of the film.
-Larson seeks to harness and control this power, though Grant manages to elude the Smilecorp captors with both his powers and with the help of the friendly caterpillar from earlier.
-Colonel Ferguson meanwhile deals with his failure and the new reptilian transformation that Grant enacted upon him to aid in his escape.
+Back at home Keri has shut herself away from him to think her life through.
+Meanwhile, Larson deduces through observation and x-rays of Grant the source of his powers, and Grant simultaneously discovers the beam of light - reflected by the bent satellite dish on top of his house and various other objects on his property - had created the boil on the back of his neck when the two birds struck it at the start of the film.
+At that moment Col. Fergsuon arrives with Smilecorp tanks and infantry to capture him, though Grant manages to elude the Smilecorp captors with both his powers and with the help of the friendly caterpillar from earlier.
+Ferguson meanwhile deals with his failure and the new reptilian transformation that Grant enacted upon him to aid in his escape.